How Much Does General Liability Insurance Cost in Connecticut?

 building icon

-Packaging general liability with commercial property under a single business owner's policy delivers lower combined premiums than purchasing coverages separately.
+Packaging general liability with commercial property under a single business owner's policy offers lower combined premiums than purchasing coverages separately.
 Mystic gift shops, New Haven coffee shops and Fairfield County retail stores protect against both customer injury claims and property losses from coastal storms, winter pipe freezing and flooding.
-All these are operational disruptions that create dual exposure during Connecticut's peak business periods.
+These are all operational disruptions that create dual exposure during Connecticut's peak business periods.

 coins2 icon